Cranbaerry/A.R.E.S/README.md

 Extras:

 	-The "ALLOW API" option is disabled by default, if enabled this option will upload your logged avatars to a central database!
-This will allow us (in fututre updates) to create a public search of all avatars uploaded to the API
+This will allow us to create a public search of all avatars uploaded to the API!

 	-The "LogOwnAvatars", "LogFriendsAvatars" and "LogToConsole" all do exactly what they say they do!
 These setting effect the mod and will reqire a restart of VRChat to take effect!